mimran1980/rusteron_gsr/rusteron-client/README.md

 - **Cloneable Wrappers**: All Rust wrappers in **rusteron-client** can be cloned, and they will refer to the same underlying Aeron C instance/resource.
 This allows you to use multiple references to the same object safely.
 - **Mutable and Immutable Operations**: Modifications can be performed directly with `&self`, allowing flexibility without needing additional ownership complexities.
-- **Automatic Resource Management**: The wrappers attempt to automatically manage resources, clearing objects and calling the appropriate close, destroy, or remove methods when needed.
+- **Automatic Resource Management (`new` method only)**: The wrappers attempt to automatically manage resources, clearing objects and calling the appropriate close, destroy, or remove methods when needed.
 - **Manual Handler Management**: Callbacks and handlers require manual management.
 Handlers are passed into the C bindings using `Handlers::leak(xxx)`, and need to be explicitly released by calling `release()`.
 This manual process is required due to the complexity of determining when these handlers should be cleaned up once handed off to C.

 ## Handlers and Callbacks